ROCm/rocSOLVER/docs/userguide/logging.rst

 Multi-level Logging
 *************************

-Similar to `Logging in rocBLAS <https://rocm.docs.amd.com/projects/rocBLAS/en/latest/API_Reference_Guide.html#logging-in-rocblas>`_, rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls.
+rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls, similar to `Logging in rocBLAS <https://rocm.docs.amd.com/projects/rocBLAS/en/latest/API_Reference_Guide.html#logging-in-rocblas>`_.
 Three modes of logging are supported: trace logging, bench logging, and profile logging.

 .. note::
    Performance will degrade when logging is enabled.